 We didn’t plan to stop in Portland when planning this trip.
 Yes, it’s a cool town with a great beer scene, but we’d been there before (although it was many moons ago when we lived in Boston in the early Aughts) and the camping options are suboptimal.
 Buuuut we like beer, and we have a couple friends there whom we hadn’t seen in years, so we made Portland our next stop heading south from Camden.
 Loved the city, but next time will stay in a hotel in town rather than bring the Airstream.

 And yes, we stopped in Freeport at the LL Bean flagship store on our way south.
 We thought we’d find some good deals there, but we only spotted a few sale items.
-Apparently there’s a separate outlet store (and one for hunting & fishing, and another bike boat & ski, and another home goods, sheesh), but we could only handle visiting one of the zillion giant stores.
+Apparently there’s a separate outlet store (and one for hunting & fishing, and another for bike boat & ski, and another for home goods, sheesh), but we could only handle visiting one of the zillion giant stores.
 There’s easy RV parking near the downtown drag; there are signs and it’s clearly marked on google maps.

 We stayed at Wassamki Springs Campground in Scarborough, Maine, the closest camping option to Portland.
 It’s a lovely park with a big pond, and we had a nice waterfront spot.
 It seems like a great place to take kids in the summer.
 Without traffic, it’s a 20-minute drive to downtown Portland.

 There are a million breweries in Portland, and J’s to-do list was long.
 Unfortunately, a few near the top of his list were closed (we were there on a Tuesday), but we still got to check out several in our one afternoon in Portland.
 We planned to uber back in to town for some evening beer, but were pretty wiped out from the afternoon of brewery-hopping, so stayed closer to home instead.